 For a full CV please contact Kim

-Kim V. Goldsmith has lived and worked on the Western Plains of Central West NSW since 1992, working as a radio and print journalist, media and marketing communications consultant and trainer and teacher.
+Kim V. Goldsmith has lived and worked on the Western Plains of Central West NSW since 1992, working as a radio and print journalist with ABC Radio, Regional Publishers (now Fairfax) and Panscott Media, and as a media and marketing communications consultant and trainer and teacher.
 She has been active in her art practice since 2002.

 Also working as a media and marketing communications consultant and trainer, Kim shares her knowledge as an artist, of working in the arts and as a marketing communications consultant, providing her services as a consultant, facilitator and trainer to arts organisations such as Orana Arts, Outback Arts, Regional Arts NSW and the National Association for the Visual Arts (NAVA).